Best Web Scrapers

-Craigslist is known for being a place where you can purchase and sell anything from a used car to a chicken, but what you might not know about it is that it is notoriously difficult when it comes to data harvesting.
+And that’s because Craigslist is known for being a place where you can purchase and sell anything from a used car to a chicken, but what you might not know about it is that it is notoriously difficult when it comes to data harvesting.

 This means that you can take data from any page that you own on Facebook, and you can also access data on pages that you don’t own, as long as it’s public.
 All of this is surprisingly simple.

 With Facebook’s API, you can extract data, but you can’t post.
-This is why it’s got a Facebook app, which you can used to post content.
+This is why it’s got a Facebook app, which you can use to post content.

 When it comes to Craigslist API, you can post, even in bulk if you desire, but it doesn’t let you pull any data for read-only.
-This means that everything is backwards, but from Craigslist’s point of view, it does make sense.
+This means that everything is backward, but from Craigslist’s point of view, it does make sense.